deis/workflow/src/quickstart/deploy-an-app.md

 If you do not have an load balancer IP, the router automatically forwards traffic from a kubernetes node to the router.
 In this case, use the IP of a kubernetes node and the node port that routes to port 80 on the controller.

-Deis requires a wildcard DNS record to dynamically map app names to the router.
+Deis workflow requires a wildcard DNS record to dynamically map app names to the router.

 #### Option 2: Experimental Native Ingress Installation

 In this example, the user should already have DNS set up pointing to their known host.
-The `$hostname` value can be build by appending `deis.` to the value set in `global.exerpimental_native_ingress`.
+The `$hostname` value can be calculated by prepending `deis.` to the value set in `controller.platform_domain`.

 **$hostname**: deis.com